fastrgv/hbox4/README.md

 #### What's new:

+**ver 1.1.4 -- 25nov2023**

+* Now use preprocessing to determine minimal valid and "live" box positions.
+* Extended box-count limitation from 24 to 32.
+* Began the rigorous enforcement of theoretical limitations: 32 boxes, 256 valid box positions.
+* Restructured data to better conserve memory usage without impacting runtimes.

 **ver 1.1.3 -- 21nov2023**

 * Revised an internal list structure; changed a LIFO stack into a FIFO queue.
 This means that among equal-priority configurations, the first one found is processed first.
 This is a more typical design, but new to hbox4.
 The push/move efficiency of solutions are somewhat improved.